 - Adding a home address to the device so they’ll be able to get weather and traffic updates before they leave the house.

 - Uploading family photos to an album and set the home screen cycles using Amazon Photos, so they can see favorite memories on their Echo Show’s screen all day.

-- Setting yourself and the rest of your family as contacts in their Alexa app so they can use Drop In and video calling features.
+- Setting yourself and the rest of your family as contacts in their Alexa app so they can use the Echo Show's Drop In and video calling features.

-Pro tip: Purchase an Echo Show stand as a gift so they can tilt the screen for easier viewing.
+Pro tip: Purchase an Echo Show stand so they can tilt the screen for easier viewing.

-Help loved ones make the most of devices
+Help loved ones make the most of Echo devices

 Using Echo Show to connect with loved ones is a great way to stay in touch, but there are many other ways that Echo devices can help them throughout the day: